dgcamacho/so2021/lecture/coding_principles.md

 Give your variables a reasonable name.

 ## 3. RAII
-Resource allocation is initialisation (RAII):
+Resource allocation is initialization (RAII):
-Whenever a resource, e.g. variable, is allocated/declared, it should be initialised with some reasonable value.
+Whenever a resource, e.g. variable, is allocated/declared, it should be initialized with some reasonable value.

 ## 4. const usage
 Use const as much as possible.

 ## 5. pointer init to NULL
-Always initialise a pointer with the address of an existing variable or with NULL.
+Always initialize a pointer with the address of an existing variable or with NULL.

 ## 6. float equality test